-Services Pmi in Japan averaged 50.18 points from 2013 until 2020, reaching an all time high of 55.30 points in October of 2013 and a record low of 21.50 points in April of 2020.
+Services PMI in Japan averaged 49.78 points from 2013 until 2022, reaching an all time high of 55.30 points in October of 2013 and a record low of 21.50 points in April of 2020.
 This page provides the latest reported value for - Japan Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Japan Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Markit Economics
+Japan Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Services Pmi in Japan is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services Pmi in Japan to stand at 51.00 in 12 months time.
-In the long-term, the Japan Services PMI is projected to trend around 51.90 points in 2021 and 51.60 points in 2022, according to our econometric models.
+Services PMI in Japan is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Services PMI is projected to trend around 51.60 points in 2023, according to our econometric models.